domnoble/magento2-apache-mysql-php-docker-dev/README.md

 `php bin/magento deploy:mode:set developer`

-if you want to install sample data you need to set the symbolic link to the sample data directory
+if you want to install sample data you need to set the symbolic links to the sample data directory

 `php -f /usr/local/apache2/m2-sd/dev/tools/build-sample-data.php -- --ce-source="/usr/local/apache2/htdocs/"`

-you may want to add the sample data, you need to be in dev mode for this to work :

-`php bin/magento sampledata:deploy`

 and upgrade magento to reflect the changes